jlubi333/jpl-blog/_posts/2015-08-17-create-your-own-programming-language-part-2.md

 that I was struggling with exactly how I was going to implement a type system in an interpreted language, and particularly what the type of a function should be.
-I had decided that a function would be solely typed by its return value, but I was very unsatisfied with that because that would mean that the type of its arguments would remain unchecked.
+I had decided that a function would be solely typed by its return value, but I was very unsatisfied with this because that would mean that the type of its arguments would remain unchecked.

-I was explaining to the class that everything was going to have be an expression with a return type, one of my friends said something along the lines of:
+I was explaining to the class that everything was going to be an expression with a return type, but then one of my friends said something along the lines of:

 > Wait, so numbers are actually functions?